rich-junwang/rich-junwang.github.io/content/about.md

 <img class="img-fluid z-depth-1 rounded" id="mypic" src="/img/junwang.jpeg">
 </div>

 <p>Hi there, this is Jun Wang.
 Welcome to my website.
 I'm a programmer.
 I love programming.
-I want to use technology to
-    make the world better.
-I'm a strong believer that it's easier to invent the future than to predict it.

 Currently, I'm an Applied Scientist at Amazon.
 My research focuses on LLMs, foundational model training, machine learning and its applications in natural language processing.
 I aim to design systems that understand natural language in a way that makes